janastu/iihs_curation_auth/README.md

  - Send Email

-As the admin has the option of adding the users to the particualr group from Dashbaord Service, the added user needs to be notified through the mail saying the user is added to the group and click the link to register
+The REST API (/sendemail), As the admin has the option of adding the users to the particular group from Dashboard Service, the newly added user needs to be notified through the mail saying the user is added to the group and click the link to register

-After the users click the link, the user will be redirected to the User Registration page with non editable email id filed .
+After the users click the link, the user will be redirected to the User Registration page with non editable email id filed and user can enter the other details and register to the system so that the user can able to login to the application of that particular group added.

-The below snippet is of Send Email using trasnporter.sendMail function to send emails
+The below snippet is of Send Email using transporter.sendMail function to send emails

     var transporter = nodemailer.createTransport(config.mailer.options);